 ProActive delivers concrete results.
-Many people are benefitting from making these business operations easier.
-The status of invoices is constantly clear and I can see why a reviewer declines an invoice.
-I would never go back to the way it was.”
+Many people benefit from the simplification of these business processes.
+The status of invoices is always accessible and I can see the reason why an assessor rejects an invoice.
+I’d never want to return to the old situation.”